Āryatārā Atiyoga

 Āryatārā Svapratijñā Nāma Dhāraṇī

-oṃ tāre tārāye । hūṃ hūṃ hūṃ । samayasthite । bhara bhara । sarvābharaṇavibhūṣite । padmani padma । mahāpadmāsanasthite । hasa hasa । trailokyavarade । sarvadevadānavapūjite smarāhi । bhagavate tāre smarāhi । bhagavān tathāgatasya purata samayaṃ । dhara dhara । mahāsattvāvalokite maṇikanakavicitrābharaṇe । oṃ vilokāya [say the name] bhagavate tāre । hrīṃ hrīṃ hrīṃ phaṭ svāhā॥The Noble Tārā's
+oṃ tāre tārāye । hūṃ hūṃ hūṃ । samayasthite । bhara bhara । sarvābharaṇavibhūṣite । padmani padma । mahāpadmāsanasthite । hasa hasa । trailokyavarade । sarvadevadānavapūjite smarāhi । bhagavate tāre smarāhi । bhagavān tathāgatasya purata samayaṃ । dhara dhara । mahāsattvāvalokite maṇikanakavicitrābharaṇe । oṃ vilokāya [say the name] bhagavate tāre । hrīṃ hrīṃ hrīṃ phaṭ svāhā॥The Noble Tārā's own

 - संस्कृतम्-Sanskrit